radical-data/mosa-ontology/README.md

  - recording the absence of an object (I know/believe/suspect that an object exists but have no record of it/don't know where it is held)

-## Ontology Elements
+#### Ontology Elements

  - physical object itself - basis for nearly everything else (because we're eventually interested in artefacts)
+   - the cultural context it is from (denomination of the culture/group) & evidentiality of that
+   - objects relating to the physical object (through object categories, being potentially the same
  - digital records - the lens through which we interact with physical object
- - museums, institutions - entities that hold and manage objects
+ - museums, institutions - entities that hold and, importantly, create and publish digital records about them
+   - idetifiers about institutions themselves
+   - policies, documents and other contextual materials about object status and restitution
+   - (persistent) identifiers assigned by institutions for digital records

 ## 2. Describing Artefacts